 The largest capital of the United States, Juneau spreads across 2,716.70 square miles.

 While that sounds impressive, only about 607 square miles of the land is used by the city.
-The remaining land is the area's rugged terrain of mountainous peaks and deep fjords, and because of this, there are actually no roads leading into Juneau.
+The remaining land is the area's rugged terrain of mountainous peaks and deep fjords.
+Because of this, there are actually no roads leading into Juneau.
 (You have to arrive by boat or air.)

 So Is This One